OpusCapita/fsm-workflow/task-manager/README.md

 ```

-_someAutoGuard_ - is a 'auto' guard, function that should exist in {guards} parameter of _MachineDefinition_
+_someAutoGuard_ - is a 'auto' guard, function that should exist in {conditions} parameter of _MachineDefinition_
 constructor.

-_Auto-guards_ execution result (should be true or false) signal whether to execute or not transition automatically.
+_Auto-conditions_ execution result (should be true or false) signal whether to execute or not transition automatically.
 If you need the node to be automatic 'as is by default', use "automatic": true

 ### Configuring process Manager
 ```
       this.machine = new Machine({
-        machineDefinition: new MachineDefinition({schema,actions,guards}),
+        machineDefinition: new MachineDefinition({schema,actions,conditions}),
         context
       });